Wednesday, March 24, 2010

 For information on Joseph Smith and his "marriages" to teenagers and other men's wives see Mormon Enigma: Emma Hale Smith and Mormon Polygamy: A History.

 Just completed a long post about what the historical Jesus likely focused on.
 See: What Did Jesus Most Talk About & Focus On?
 It Might ...

 Disclaimer: Joseph Smith is many things to many people.
 For some in the restoration movement, who believe in the Book of Mormon but reject t...

 Disclaimer : In this post I am not saying that feeling healthy guilt is wrong.
 In fact healthy guilt is sometimes important toward facilita...

-This blog post should be read in conjunction with my blog post here and my essay titled The Positive Side of Mormonism , where I mention a...
+This blog post should be read in conjunction with my blog post here and my other blog posts in the top of the table of contents , where I ...